 The article below was co-authored by AHRC NYC’s Self-Advocacy Advisor, Matthew Estep and Dylan Watton, Communications Coordinator.

 Advocacy has taken on fresh importance as the I/DD field undergoes rapid change over the past few years.
-It is essential for local, state, and federal legislators to hear firsthand how their support can make a difference in lives of people with developmental disabilities, their families, and the staff members and organizations that support them.
-In 2019, staff members, board members, and self-advocates from several AHRC NYC programs visited with legislators in Albany and Washington D.C. to make their voices heard.
+It is essential for local, state, and federal legislators to hear firsthand how their support can make a difference in the lives of people with developmental disabilities, their families, and the staff members and organizations that support them.
+In 2019, staff members, board members, and self-advocates from several AHRC NYC programs visited legislators in Albany and Washington D.C. to make their voices heard.

 “Now more than ever, the focus on open and direct communication is paramount.
 AHRC NYC has an obligation to open those doors,” said Marco Damiani, CEO.
 “We continue to identify and empower many people we support to be passionate and compelling advocates of things that matter to them.”

 Advocating in Albany

 In February, four self-advocates representing AHRC NYC made the trip to Albany to educate their elected officials on issues that affect the community of people with disabilities in New York.
 They were joined in Albany by a group of students from the Melissa Riggio Higher Education Program at Hostos Community College.
 These students made their voices heard in a rally for funds to support students with disabilities in college alongside their colleagues from CUNY.